-Every time host Ellen breaks into song, everyone takes a drink of their beverage of choice.
+If the host breaks into song, everyone takes a drink of their beverage of choice.

 When a winner cries, the last guest to touch the floor has to wear a fake mustache as a unibrow for the remainder of the show.

 When the orchestra cuts off a speech, converse in mime with other guests for the next five minutes.